wfhallpg/pinewoodgreens.github.io/_posts/news/2016-10-16-middlecoff-concrete-work.md

 ---
 layout: default_with_title
-title: October 17-20 - Concrete Work on Middlecoff
+title: Concrete Work on Middlecoff (October 17-20)
 ---

 Concrete work on sidewalks, curbs, and gutters will be taking place on Middlecoff beginning Monday, October 17th